How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 It was shown that the eyes become very sensitive to light at night.

-Excessive use of screens (mobile devices, tablets, computers, and TVs) can delay your circadian rhythm and sleep time.
+Excessive screen use (mobile devices, tablets, computers, and TVs) can delay your circadian rhythm and sleep time.

 The bright screen light at night not only knocks down the internal clock, but also activates the habenula – the part of the brain that is responsible for your cognitive and motivational functions.